 A shout out and huge THANK YOU to Efren Garcia and his crew from Western Tree Service in Santa Maria!
 They donated their services to remove two massive trees that were rotten inside and in danger of falling on one of the buildings at the Chimineas headquarters.
 Last year's storm caused a third huge tree to fall just missing the building.
 Their work will keep the buildings and the people who work and use the property safe,

 Junior hunter Remyngton and her family came from Bakersfield for CDFW’s Apprentice elk hunt hosted by CRF and RMEF.
 They hiked for miles but saw no cow elk that weekend.
-Remyngton and her dad returned and eventually saw some cows but were unable to connect with one.
+She and her dad returned and eventually saw some cows but were unable to connect with one.
 Remyngton, you get an A+ because you never gave up!
 Keep up the good chase and we wish you luck on your next hunt.
-CRF thanks RMEF and everyone who came out to provide this young hunter and her family a great opportunity on the Chimineas Ranch!
+Thanks to RMEF and everyone who came out to provide this young hunter and her family a great opportunity on the Chimineas Ranch!

 Thanks to the A-Z Foundation and all the folks who came out to help make this a great weekend for the young hunters!